LaPolice/pythonIntro/source/content/strings.rst

     >>> print "hello %f" % 50.4625
     hello 50.462500

-As we can see from the output, it uses 6 decimal places by default.
+As we can see from the output, ``%f`` uses 6 decimal places by default.

 We can shorten the amount of digits after the dot by a specified amount.
 Here we are limiting it to two digits only::